-- approximately 1.4 million patients were administered intravenous antihypertensives in connection with medicine and cardiology conditions, - approximately 390,000 patients were treated with intravenous antihypertensives in cardiac and vascular surgery.
+• approximately 1.4 million were administered intravenous antihypertensives in connection with surgical procedures, and of these, approximately 800,000 were treated with intravenous antihypertensives in cardiac and vascular surgery.

-We have asked cardiologists, neurologists and cardiovascular surgeons to describe the features of an intravenous antihypertensive that they value, along with the benefits they would expect to achieve.
+We have asked cardiologists, neurologists, surgeons and other acute care specialists to describe the features of an intravenous antihypertensive that they value, along with the benefits they would expect to achieve.
 The features these physicians valued were:

-- a rapid onset and offset of antihypertensive effect; - selective activity on arteries, not veins; - drug clearance independent of organ function; - no direct effect on a patient's heart rate; and

-• no decrease in the ability of the heart to pump blood.
+- rapid onset and offset of antihypertensive effect; - selective activity on arteries, not veins; - drug clearance independent of organ function; - no direct effect on a patient's heart rate; and - no decrease in the ability of the heart to pump blood.

-In this survey, physicians believed that a drug that had these features would be expected to achieve the following benefits:
+In this survey, physicians believed that a drug that had these features would be expected to provide the following benefits: